eclipse-rdf4j/rdf4j/site/content/documentation/programming/shacl.md

 ## How to load and update SHACL shapes

-The ShaclSail uses a reserved graph (`http://rdf4j.org/schema/rdf4j#SHACLShapeGraph`) for storing the SHACL shapes.
+By default, the ShaclSail uses a reserved graph (`http://rdf4j.org/schema/rdf4j#SHACLShapeGraph`) for storing the SHACL shapes.
 Utilize a normal connection to load your shapes into this graph.
 SPARQL is not supported.

+The [Shapes Graph](#shapes-graph) section explains how to store your shapes in a different named graph.

 ```java
 ShaclSail shaclSail = new ShaclSail(new MemoryStore());